testflows/TestFlows-WebSite/source/handbook/index.md

 # Defining Tests

-You can can define tests inline using classical [Step], [Test], [Suite], and [Module] test definition classes or using modern [BDD]-inspired variants of these [Scenario], [Feature], [Module] and the steps such as [Background], [Given], [When], [Then], [But], [By], [And], and [Finally].
+You can can define tests inline using classical [Step], [Test], [Suite], and [Module] test definition classes or using specialized keyword classes as [Scenario], [Feature], [Module] and the steps such as [Background], [Given], [When], [Then], [But], [By], [And], and [Finally].

-> You are encouraged to use the [BDD]-inspired classes to greatly improve readibiliy of
+> You are encouraged to use the specialized keyword classes to greatly improve readibiliy of
 > your tests and test procedures.

 ## Inline